RackHD/docs/docs/index.rst

 .. _Introduction to RackHD: https://www.youtube.com/embed/cCiXtROSt8U

-RackHD is a technology stack created for enabling automated hardware management and orchestration through cohesive APIs.
+RackHD is a technology stack for enabling automated hardware management and orchestration through cohesive APIs.
 It serves as an abstraction layer between other M&O layers and the underlying physical hardware.